 Chamomile, also known as Matricaria recutita, works on the digestive system by calming it and relieving spasms and gas.
-If your dog has a belly ache due to anxiety or gas, this sweet tasting tea can help.
+This tea can help if your dog has a belly ache due to anxiety or gas.

 Either use a medicine syringe to administer it orally or chill it and place it in your pooch’s water bowl.
 When using a syringe, you will want to use approximately 1/4 tsp for every 30 pounds that your dog weighs and repeat every couple hours.

 Spray & Eye Drops

 If your pup has itchy or irritated skin, put chilled chamomile tea in a spray bottle to cool, comfort, and kill any bacteria or yeast that may be present.
 When using a spray, your dog should get relief immediately.
 Put any leftover spray in the refrigerator to keep it cold.

-Create doggie eye drops for those who have conjunctivitis, also called pink eye, from allergies, irritants or infection.
-To make the eye drops, pour the tea in a coffee filter to strain it.
-Use a saline contact lens solution to water down the tea by using 1 part chamomile tea to 3 parts sterile saline solution.
+Create doggie eye drops for those who have conjunctivitis, AKA pink eye, from allergies, irritants or infection.
+First, pour the tea in a coffee filter to strain it.
+Use a saline contact lens solution to water it down by using 1 part chamomile tea to 3 parts sterile saline solution.

 Warm or Cool Compress